 Tooth extraction with your Wheaton dentist

 We will attempt to answer some of the most common tooth extraction questions we hear.
-Some things we can not not answer without seeing you and taking an x-ray of some kind, but most generic questions can be answered reasonably well.
+Some things we can not not answer without seeing you and taking an x-ray of some kind, but we can answer most generic questions reasonably well.

 What is the healing time after a tooth extraction?